William Stone (Maryland governor)

-William Stone, 3rd Proprietary Governor of Province of Maryland (c.
+William Stone (c.
 1603 – c.
-1660) was an early English settler in Maryland.
-He was governor of the colony of Maryland from 1649 to 1655.
+1660) was an English-born merchant, planter and colonial administrator who served as the proprietary governor of Maryland from 1649 to 1655.

 Early life

 William Stone was born in Northamptonshire, England.

 Business dealings in Virginia Colony

+Stone was one of five nephews of the wealthy traders and merchants, Thomas and Andrew Stone of London and Amsterdam, who made a fortune in the wool and tobacco trade.
+His brother, Captain John Stone, had a seat at Martin's Hundred by 1623, in the colony of Virginia.
 On September 15, 1619, William Stone set sail for the Virginia Colony, on the ship, Margaret of Bristol and was one of the new colonists, being sent to Berkeley Hundred, to work under Captain John Woodlief's supervision.
 Stone was supposed to serve the Society of Berkeley Hundred's investors for six years in exchange for 30 acres of land.
+In 1628, William Stone made his first venture into Accomac, on the Eastern Shore of Chesapeake Bay, selling a load of stockings for his haberdasher family.
+He began trading in other goods, livestock and tobacco.
+Not long after, he and his brother Andrew led a party of about 34 settlers to Accomac, stopping in Barbados on the way in a venture organized by his Uncle Thomas.
 Sometime, prior to February 9, 1629, he received a tobacco bill from Richard Wheeler.
 By June 4, 1635, William had patented 1,800 acres in Accomack.

 Family, marriage, and colonial government official

 Local court records revealed, that he was the brother of Andrew Stone and Captain John Stone, who had been trading, on the Eastern Shore, since 1626.
 By 1634, William Stone had become a commissioner of the county court.
 Sometime, prior to February 1636, he married Verlinda Graves, the daughter of Captain Thomas Graves.
 William went on to become sheriff and vestryman.
 In 1645 he was residing on the Eastern Shore, in what had become Northampton County.

 By 1648, he had become the third proprietary governor of Maryland.